SaintieMonte10/Delani-Studio/README.md

 * git clone
 * cd delani-studio
 * use atom . or code . to open the clone repo on Atom or VS-code respectively

+## Behaviour Driven Development(BDD)

+In the form the user is required to enter name ,Email and the message as an in input the their is pop up message confirming to him/her that the message has been received and we thank him for the subscription,Then he/she is suppose to fill the form of the Delani studio which will help us track his subscription.